one-among-us/data/people/qianyuanakg/page.en.md

 I met Qianyuan in November 2022.
 In my impression, she was a lively high-school student.

 She had dishevelled hair of medium length, which grew over her ears and nearly covered her eyes.
-She always wore a light gray scarf and a light green coat coat.
+She always wore a light grey scarf and a light green coat.
 She was truly an adorable child.

 Since we first met online, she'd said that she wanted to played with me.